INSTALLATION GUIDE

 Testing Bonding Connections

-A common EICR finding is bonding that was adequate when installed but has been compromised by subsequent plumbing work.
-A plumber replacing a section of copper pipe with plastic effectively breaks the bonding path — even though the bonding clamp is still attached to the remaining copper section.
-Always trace the full path from the bonding clamp to the incoming metal service to confirm continuity.
+The most common finding is bonding that was sound when installed and has since been broken by plumbing work.
+A plumber replacing a section of copper with plastic breaks the path even though the clamp is still tight on the remaining copper.
+Trace the full path rather than trusting the clamp.

 For Electricians: Bonding Issues on EICRs

-Bonding deficiencies are one of the most common observations on domestic EICRs, particularly in older properties.
-Missing main bonding, missing supplementary bonding in bathrooms, and bonding that has been broken by plumbing alterations are all frequent findings.
+Bonding deficiencies are among the most common observations on domestic EICRs.
+Missing main bonding, missing supplementary bonding where the omission conditions are not met, and bonding broken by later plumbing alterations account for most of them.

-Describe the bonding deficiency in plain English — "no supplementary bonding in bathroom, metal pipes accessible" — and Elec-Mate's AI returns the correct observation code with the BS 7671 regulation reference.
-No more looking up codes in the book.
+Describe the deficiency in plain English — "no supplementary bonding in bathroom, metal pipes accessible, no RCD on lighting" — and Elec-Mate returns the observation code with the BS 7671 reference already attached.

-Turn the bonding observation into a priced remedial quote.
-Elec-Mate's estimator prices the bonding work — 4mm2 cable, earth clamps, labour — and generates a quote for the customer.
-Send the EICR and the remedial quote in the same visit.
+Turn the observation into a priced remedial quote — 4 mm² cable, BS 951 clamps, labour — and send the EICR and the quote from the same visit.

-After installing the bonding, issue a Minor Works Certificate for the remedial work using Elec-Mate.
-Record the continuity test results and the items bonded.
-Send the certificate to the customer from your phone.
+Issue a Minor Works Certificate for the bonding once it is in, with the continuity results and the items bonded recorded against it.
+Sent to the customer from your phone.

 Frequently Asked Questions About Bathroom Bonding